Café Terminus attack

-History

-Context
+Background

 In the 19th century, anarchism emerged and developed in Europe before spreading globally.
-Anarchists advocate for the struggle against all perceived forms of unjust domination, including economic domination arising from the development of capitalism.
+Anarchists advocate for the struggle against all perceived forms of unjust domination, including economic domination arising from the development of industrial capitalism.
 They are particularly opposed to the State, viewing it as the institution that sanctions many of these dominations through its police, army, and propaganda.